Walking el Camino de Santiago: Routes, Costs, and Maps

 How hard is the Camino de Santiago?

-This trek is an easy one, children and old people complete the trail, and you probably won’t have problems.
-Let's be honest, it is not like you will be climbing mount Everest.
+This trek is an easy one, people of all ages, including children and seniors, successfully complete.
+Let's be honest, it’s not like you’re climbing Mount Everest.
 However, you will be trekking for many days, so it is better if you get ready for it.
 Try walking a few hours a day the weeks before your trekking and try wearing the same shoes you will be wearing during the trek, that way you prevent getting blisters or hurting your feet.
 Another good idea is to walk with a backpack on your shoulders so that your back gets used to the weight.

 Not sure yet or want to discuss your plans for the Camino de Santiago with one of our trekking experts?
 Get in touch today and turn your dreams into memories!